-Colorado is the sweetheart of the Rockies, a place that showcases the natural beauty of the west, from mountain peaks and aspen forests to river valleys and high desert mesas.
+Colorado is the sweetheart of the Rockies, a place that showcases the natural beauty of the West, from mountain peaks and aspen forests to river valleys and high-desert mesas.

-Granted, some of the state's top draws are anything but cheap – a ski vacation can cost you a pretty penny – but there are plenty of affordable activities, and some that don’t even cost a dime.
-Bargains can be had on lodging too, and there are deals on high-ticket items, if you know where (and when) to look.
-Here are our best tips for getting by on a budget in Colorado.
+Granted, some of the top draws of Colorado are anything but cheap – a ski vacation in the Rockies can cost you a pretty penny – but the state has plenty of affordable activities, and some don’t even cost a dime.
+Bargains can be had on lodging too, and you can find deals on high-ticket items if you know where (and when) to look.

 Denver International Airport (DIA) is the region’s hub and one of the busiest airports in the country, with direct flights to hundreds of destinations.
 Fortunately, the large number of flights means lots of opportunities for deals, including on low-cost airlines like Southwest, Frontier and Spirit.

-Avoid renting a car at the airport
+Don't rent a car at the airport

 Traveling by car is the most enjoyable way to see Colorado, with mountain vistas and historic towns seemingly around every bend.
 But car rentals don’t come cheap, often starting around $60 to $70 per day from many Coloradan airports.
-However, prices drop significantly if you book off-site, which cuts out hefty airport taxes and fees.
-A quick cab ride to the nearest town’s rental agency can save you hundreds on a week-long trip.
+However, prices drop significantly if you book to pick up in town, which cuts out hefty airport taxes and fees.

 Take a shuttle to ski towns from Denver International Airport

 If you’re traveling solo or in a small group, it can often be cheaper to take a shuttle to the mountains instead of renting a car.
 Epic Mountain Express and Summit Express provide door-to-door shuttle service from DIA to Aspen, plus the major resort towns along I-70, including Vail, Beaver Creek, Copper, Breckenridge and Keystone.
-Resorts provide free bus service around town and to nearby ski resorts.
-If you need a car for a day or two, you can always rent one there.

 From April to May (aka mud season), prices fall as Colorado's ski season winds down.
-October and November bring another lull, as the weather begins to cool and the fall colors disappear.
+October and November bring another lull as the weather begins to cool and the fall colors disappear.
 In mountain towns especially, low season means a slash in rates – sometimes up to half off – for everything from hotels and guided excursions to spa treatments and even pints of beer.

-A growing number of Colorado’s cities and mountain towns have modern hostels, still catering to travelers on a budget yet featuring swanky style and boutique amenities.
+A growing number of Colorado’s cities and mountain towns have modern hostels, which cater to travelers on a budget but feature swanky style and boutique amenities.
 Most offer private rooms with shared bathrooms, though dorms are where it’s at if you’re looking for the ultimate bargain.
-Rates often include breakfast, and there are usually kitchens for making your own meals, which helps save on food costs.
-For hostel leads in Colorado, check out Hostelworld.

 Go car camping